-The White–Tailed Deer Epidemic in New Jersey
+White–Tailed Deer Overpopulation in

 Our overpopulation of white-tailed deer is a biological problem that requires a public policy solution.
-New Jersey must devise a deer management strategy that addresses this epidemic head-on, while not allowing opinions and misinformation to interfere with sensible, science-based wildlife management.
+New Jersey must devise a deer management strategy that addresses this issue head-on, while not allowing opinions and misinformation to interfere with sensible, science-based wildlife management.